Florida Parenting Time & Visitation Lawyer

 Crafting a plan that is specific and flexible creates a workable system for dividing responsibility.
 Such a plan can function whether or not both parties get along with each other.
 Ideally, both parties will strive to get along, at least in front of the children.
 In fact, we can create a plan that includes rules requiring that each party treat the other with respect when the children are around.
 A good parenting plan creates a process for resolving conflicts when they arise, whether those conflicts are related to the children or any other issue.

-A strong parenting plan is built to last.
 We take great care to work with you to create an effective parenting plan.
 The court will review your plan to determine whether or not it is in the best interests of the children, though the courts are more likely to go along with the plan if both parents have agreed on it.

 What Every Parenting Plan Should Include